On the asymptotic expansions of various quantum invariants I: the colored Jones polynomial of twist knots at the root of unity $e^{\frac{2\pi\sqrt{-1}}{N+\frac{1}{2}}}$: Asympototic expansions

 \section{Asympototic expansions}

-The goal of this section is to estimate each Fourier coefficients $\hat{h}_N(m,n)$ appearing in Proposition \ref{prop-fouriercoeff}.
-In Section \ref{subsection-preparation}, we establish some results which will be used in the later subsections.
+The goal of this section is to estimate each Fourier coefficient $\hat{h}_N(m,n)$ appearing in Proposition \ref{prop-fouriercoeff}.
+In Section \ref{subsection-preparation}, we establish some results which will be used in the following subsections.
 In Section \ref{subsection-mneq0} we estimate the Fourier coefficients $\hat{h}_N(m,n)$ that can be neglected.
 We remark that this subsection actually is equivalent to the corresponding subsection devoted to the verification of the assumption of the Poisson summation formula in Ohtsuki's original papers such as \cite{Oht16,Oht18}.
 The final result we obtain in this subsection is the formula (\ref{formula-Poission-after}).
-In Sections \ref{subsection-m=-1np} and \ref{subsection-m=0np}, we estimate the remained Fourier coefficients and find out that only two terms will contribute to the final form of the asymptotic expansion.
-At last, we finish the proof of Theorem \ref{theorem-main} in Section \ref{subsection-final}.
+In Sections \ref{subsection-m=0np}, we estimate the remaining Fourier coefficients and find that only two terms will contribute to the final form of the asymptotic expansion.
+Finally, we finish the proof of Theorem \ref{theorem-main} in Section \ref{subsection-final}.